|Best portable fan for your desk||Honeywell Turbo on the Go||Check Price||

 The tower fan from Lasko is an excellent tool for extra cooling indoors.
 It features widespread oscillation, three quiet fan speeds, and a nighttime setting that auto-decreases fan speed and dims controls.
 You can also easily set a timer on the fan for one, two, and four hours, so you don’t need to worry about turning it off before you leave the house.
 You can adjust the speed, timer, and mode settings using an included remote control.
 While this certainly isn’t the fan you’ll pack away in your beach bag, a carrying handle makes it easy to move from room to room for an additional burst of cool air whenever you need it.

-This rechargeable mini fan is one of the best ways to stay refreshed during a hot summer day.
+This rechargeable mini fan is one of the best ways to stay refreshed during a hot summer day making it the best portable fan for trips.
 It can easily fit in the pocket of a purse or backpack, with a handle that can be adjusted from 0 to 180 degrees for handheld or standalone use.
 Choose from three different fan speeds to cool you down no matter the weather.
 You can even trigger night mode, which includes a delightful array of colored lights.
 Best of all, this fan comes with a built-in mister and 17-millimeter water reservoir, which can produce a steady stream of gentle mist for ten minutes at a time.
 All of these functions can be controlled with just one button for ultimate ease.
 This mini fan weighs just 6.6 ounces and measures 4.1 by 8.9 inches, the perfect size to keep handy in your car, back pocket, or travel bag.

 If you’re willing to substitute the misting powers for a power bank to charge your phone, check out the Jisulife Handheld Mini Fan.